Valer100/winaccent/docs/getting-started/example-usage.md

 else:
     # Other platforms
     #
-    # You will have to find different ways for retrieving the
+    # You will need to find different ways for retrieving the
-    # system accent color or just to hardcode it to something else.
+    # system accent color hardcode it to a different color.

     print("The script is running on an unsupported platform.")
 ```